How does an interest-only mortgage work?

 Who is eligible for an interest-only mortgage?

-You must also demonstrate a credible repayment vehicle.
-Lenders will want to see evidence that your plan to repay the capital is realistic and has a reasonable chance of producing the required sum by the end of the mortgage term.
+You also have to show a credible repayment vehicle.
+A lender wants evidence that your plan for repaying the capital is realistic and stands a fair chance of producing the money needed by the time the term ends.

 Advantages of interest-only mortgages